galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 # W4M 3-tables format

-To do: add a complement about the 3-table format, depending on the information already given in XCMS part.
+To do: add a complement about the 3-table format, depending on the information already given in xcms part.
 Inparticular, a focus of mandatory information for the present tutorial.

 # Data processing: quality checks, normalisation, data filtering